Sphinkie/LedRGB/README.md

 Arduino library for easy handling with a RGB led.

-See the API description of the methods offered by this class in the atatched file **API_description.md**.
+See the API description of the methods offered by this library in the attached file **API_description.md**.

 Available on GitHub @Sphinkie/LedRGB